EranMani/Video-Game-Optimization/Assets/ReadMe.txt

 	- There is always one copy of the singleton.
 Each time a script does get hold of the singleton, it doesn't make another copy of the singleton
 	- It might exist for the whole time that your game is running, or may only exist now and then for certain things
 	- The singleton isn't really optimizing your game, but it's ensuring that it is optimized right from the beginning
+	- The major thing about a singleton is its constructor, or the instance of it.
+Whenever it is referenced, it has to make sure that only one of them exist in your entire game world
 	- There are 2 ways to create a singleton:
 		1) Use a static class -
 			* Statics are global